 Kappa Tau Alpha

 A Marquette chapter of Kappa Tau Alpha, the national honor society for journalism and mass communication, was established at Marquette in 1929.
-Undergraduate students majoring in advertising, broadcast and electronic communication, journalism and public relations who are in the upper ten percent scholastically in their junior or senior year are eligible for membership.
+Undergraduate students majoring in advertising, digital media, journalism and public relations who are in the upper ten percent scholastically in their junior or senior year are eligible for membership.
 Graduate students in the upper ten percent scholastically in their group who have completed 12 hours in journalism or mass communication are also eligible for membership.
 Selections are made annually.

 Marquette University Players